Dungeons & Dragons: Honor Among Thieves

 Why We’re Hyped: Amblin’s Dracula oddity keeps veering far off course, washing ashore as a strange ship, unguided by any captain.
 Same as how it goes in the epistolary book, wherein a mysterious ship is recovered by a town after it rolls in from the waves of a deep fog.
 Languishing in directing hell for well over a decade, the film has been boarded by Trollhunter (2010) and The Autopsy of Jane Doe (2016) helmer André Øvredal.
 Dracula remains good business and there is no “too many concurrent Dracula stories,” either enough get made or not enough get made.

-Why We’re Hyped: The first and one of the last posthumous films for the great Ray Liotta, such a somber occasion is uplifted by an intensely curious premise: a black bear ingests a whole duffle bag of cocaine and goes on a murderous rampage!
+Why We’re Hyped: The first and one of the last posthumous films for the great Ray Liotta, such a somber occasion is uplifted by a curious premise: a black bear ingests a whole duffle bag of cocaine and goes on a murderous rampage!
 Will Elizabeth Banks’ direction be pitch perfect?
 There are films you watch just for the eccentricity of their concepts and Cocaine Bear feels like an easy fit in that context.